joegreene/CS_121_Fall_2014/Weekly Work/Week 5/FRI_NOTES.md

   }
 ```

-Alright, the above might not be that hard to realize but think of it like this:
+Alright, the above might not be that hard to realize the above code's purpose, however it might be helpful to think of it like this:
 - Assume we have to change the row and column size of `grid`.
 Without constant integers, we will have to make 6 changes.
 - With constant integers we only need to make two edits.